 The position’s starting salary is $73,500 and includes a generous benefits package (health, dental, vision, life, disability, etc.) and two retirement plan options.
 The University of Georgia contributes to retirement plans at different rates according to the plan selected (defined contribution plan – ORP 9.24% | defined benefits package – TRS 16.81%).
 For more information about our benefits, click here.

-A Small Business Development Center (SBDC) Area Director/Business Consultant is a public service faculty position reporting to the District Director.
-The persons in this position are responsible for delivering programs to individuals, businesses, communities, and organizations, in their assigned geographic territory.
+A UGA Small Business Development Center (SBDC) Business Consultant is a public service faculty position reporting to the Area Director.
+The person is responsible for providing counseling and delivering programs to individuals, businesses, communities, and organizations in their assigned geographic territory.
 This charge requires a broad base of business knowledge, excellent analytical skills, and the ability to effectively manage multiple projects simultaneously.
-These duties require the integration of business theory and practice necessitating professional development activities.
-The Area Director must also lead and manage the performance and daily operations of the office and its employees assigned.
-Multi-county and occasional statewide travel is required.
+These duties require the integration of business theory and practice, thus necessitating professional development activities.
+Multi-county travel is required.

 Duties and Responsibilities